manwar/Filesys-POSIX/README.md

     Create a new directory at the path specified, applying the permissions field in the mode value specified.
 If no mode is specified, the default permissions of _0777_ will be modified by the current umask value.
-A "Not a directory" exception will be thrown in case the intended parent of the directory to be created is not actually a directory itself.
+An ENOTDIR exception will be thrown in case the intended parent of the directory to be created is not actually a directory itself.

     A reference to the newly-created directory inode will be returned.